New Video about the history of Free Radio Berkeley!here!

 Free Radio Berkeley offers a wide variety of kits, accessories and all the other equipment needed to

 create and establish a community FM or TV broadcast station.
-Visit our store section and check it out
+Visit our store site and check it out

 Free Radio: How to do it!